-Check out this resource for a long list of benefits related to using dash cams.
+Check out The Benefits and Savings of Dash Cameras for Construction Fleet Management for a long list of benefits related to using dash cams.

 Let’s talk about some of these benefits in more depth.
 As you’ll see, in the hands of the foreword-thinking company, dash cams can change the game.

 How Commercial Dash Cams Keep Fleets Safe

 It's unfortunate, but accidents do happen.
 However, it’s easy to forget that true, unpreventable accidents are relatively rare.
 Many times, there is a preventable element to motor vehicle collisions.
 Preventing accidents is a huge priority, and dash cams show promise.
 A Virginia Tech study of dashboard cameras saw a potential 20 percent decrease in fatal accidents and a 35 percent reduction in injuries with dash cams in use.

 Understanding that many accidents are preventable is the first step in realizing the potential of the fleet dash cam.

 The Top 3 Ways Dash Cams Keep Commercial Fleets Safe

 How to Improve Driver Awareness with Dash Cams